wxzjq/kubeadm/README.md

-# This is a Kubernetes Cluster Deployment Experiment for Data Persistent Storage Test.
+# This is a Kubernetes cluster deployment experiment for data persistent storage test.

 Step 1: Setup and Deploy Kubernetes Cluster